 Obesity and Diabetes

 Obesity is a multifactorial condition with numerous biochemical components relating to satiety (feeling full), energy utilization and homeostasis.
 A number of different metabolic and hormonal pathways are being evaluated by companies around the world in efforts to develop better treatments for obesity.
 Scientific research has established that melanocortin receptors have a role in eating behavior and energy homeostasis, and that melanocortin receptor agonists can decrease food intake and induce weight loss.
-Our obesity and diabetes program is based on our expertise in developing peptides specific for melanocortin receptors.
+Our obesity and diabetes capability is based on our expertise in developing peptides and small molecules specific for melanocortin receptors.

 Mutations in the MC4r are one of the most prevalent forms of monogenetic obesity in humans.
 The MC4r and associated signaling pathways play a key role in regulating food intake and energy homeostasis.
 Extensive academic research supports MC4r as one of the best validated drug targets for obesity.
 As part of Palatin’s MC4r agonist program, compound libraries consisting of highly selective MC4r compounds have been developed and a detailed evaluation process was conducted to select potential lead development candidates.
 In addition, key structure/function relationships have been defined and incorporated into both peptide and oral small molecule compound development.